aetperf/aetperf.github.io/_posts/WP_2022-07-06-Trying-DuckDB-with-Discogs-data.md

 Two files are actually created by DuckDB:
 - DiscogsDB : 6.5GB
 - DiscogsDB.wal : 319 MB
-The `.wal` file is not necessary when we disconnect from the database, as it is a [checkpoint file](https://github.com/duckdb/duckdb/issues/301#issuecomment-1011335087).
-It is alctually removed when closing the connection, and not created when connecting to the database in `read_only` mode.
+The `.wal` file a [checkpoint file](https://github.com/duckdb/duckdb/issues/301#issuecomment-1011335087).
+It is actually removed when closing the connection, and not created when connecting to the database in `read_only` mode.

 Subsequent connections only take a fraction of a second.